Choosing the Right Photographer

 Finding a photographer who is on your level is so incredibly important - not just for making you feel relaxed and at ease, but for bringing out your personality.
 When you are uncomfortable around someone, you may feel closed off, unable to fully embrace the emotion of the moment or cannot immerse yourself completely in your day.

-So while you may love a photographer for their style, price or packages, meet with them over a coffee, call or a zoom and really ask yourself "Can I be myself with this person?"
+So while you may love a photographer for their style, price or packages, meet with them over a coffee, call or a video chat and really ask yourself "Can I be myself with this person?"

 If the answer is no, then even if that photographer delivers the best images in the world, you may find yourself a little bit alienated from your own wedding photographs.